nathonius/py5Q/README.md

 ```

 ## Token Caching
-Unless `--no-cache` is specified, tokens will be read from a `tokens.json` file in the same directory as the script.
+Unless `--no-cache` is specified on the CLI or the py5Q object is created with `cacheTokens=False`, tokens will be read from a `tokens.json` file in the same directory as the script.